 The bark Canada shipwrecked near Skagway in 1898, 118 years ago.
 For eight years I've been anxious to explore what remains; however, the tide has always covered her.
 Today?
 There she was!
 Ray Tsang and I pulled my Honda Fit to the roadside and headed down to the beach.
 Yes, yes, yes!
 I was excited.

-One might ask, How did the Canada get here in the first place?
+One might ask, How did the Canada get here to shipwreck in the first place?
 The National Park Service explains the basics on an interpretive sign up by my car.

 The tale of the bark Canada is as exciting as a swashbuckling sea novel.
 Although her final resting place lies in the cold water below, her surprising story lives on.

 The bark Canada, a merchant “windjammer,” was built in Bath, Maine, in 1859.
 During her 39 years at sea she hauled a variety of cargo to ports on six continents and in over twenty countries.
 She was damaged by hurricanes witnessed mutinies, enduring labor strikes, and once collided with another ship.
 Yet the Canada’s most exciting episode happened toward the end of her life.